- Swollen joints happen when there is fluid in the tissues around the joints.

-Joint pain and swelling can affect any joint in the body, and is often accompanied by stiffness, aches and a feeling of heat or warmth.
+- Joint pain and swelling are often accompanied by stiffness, aches and a feeling of heat or warmth.

-Acute joint pain usually comes on quickly and lasts a short while.
-Some frequent causes of acute joint pain include:
+Acute joint pain usually comes on quickly and does not usually last long.
+Some common causes of acute joint pain include:

 - injury, such as sprains and strains

 - an infection

 - other illnesses, such as the flu or COVID-19